NREL/PV_ICE/docs/sphinx/source/data.rst

 Data: Energy
 =============

-The energy flows are based on the tracked mass flows with units of energy per mass basis.
+The energy flows are based on the mass flows with units of energy per mass basis.
 As with the mass flows and to the best of our ability, the energy flows are sourced from real world values and literature, are dynamic to the annual level, and granular to specific processes.
 Below the variables are defined and their mass counterparts identified.
 For modules and each material, references used for creating the energy flow are listed as well.

 Input Data for Energy Baselines
 ----------------------------------